 The French Revolution also contributed with its overthrow of traditional authority, and the notion of individual rights and government by consent (Wollstonecraft was a friend of Tom Paine).

 1.2 The ‘first phase’ in the ‘sexual revolution’, for Millett, stretches between the 1830s and the 1930s.

-1830s marks the beginning of the first stage in the women’s movement, since it
+beginning of the first stage in the women’s movement, since it brought ‘the

 She does stress, however, that the movement had a ‘long gestation’, and there were profound contradictions in social attitudes to women (Paradoxes p 66) - which ran very deep.
 Marriage, whilst leaving women in a condition of complete property-less subservience to men, was therefore much the same as ‘feudalism’ P 68)..
 In marriage a woman had no control over her earnings, was not allowed to choose where she lived, could not manage her own property, nor sign papers or bear witness… (p 67).
 [Quote Blackstone p 68 on non-existence of the wife, except as inferior…] On the death of the husband, if he was intestate, the woman cold be disinherited by the state.

 But this went alongside the use of women for extremely hard work, e.g. in the mines as ‘drawers’ [quote p 70].

 Finally, on the other hand, there was the (Victorian especially) belief in ‘chivalry’… [see quotes p 69 especially] where women were well cared for by their ‘natural protectors.’
 Millett argues (p 73) that the doctrine of chivalrous protection rested on ‘a cleverly expeditious bit of humbug’ i.e. that all women were ‘ladies’ (i.e. like the minority of upper-class women) and all were able to indulge in indolence, luxury, and what Veblen called ‘vicarious consumption’ – provided they found a man to protect and look after them!